nikitarevenco/nikitarevenco/shell.md

 sudo cp path/to.iso /dev/sdc
 ```

+### Debugging

+Some useful commands:

+- `ip link`: display state of network interfaces
+- `dmesg`: shows kernel messages
-- `lspci`: Display information about each PCI bus connected to the system
+- `lspci -k`: display information about each pci bus connected to the system

 ### How to install a package on an offline system

 ```bash
 sudo mkdir /var/cache/pacman/custom-pkgs